usdot-its-jpo-data-portal/canary-lambda/README.md

 It utilizes the [ODE schema validation library](https://github.com/usdot-jpo-ode/ode-output-validator-library) to detect records with missing fields, blank fields, fields that do not match an expected range or value, as well as higher-level validations such as ensuring serial fields are sequential and incremented without gaps.

-**Upcoming Feature:** Upon detection of erroneous records, this function will automatically distribute an alert message over email with a summary of the failures found.

 ## Requirements

 - [Python 3.7](https://www.python.org/downloads/)